When and where is the sale?

 - The seed did not germinate as expected (some plants are harder to germinate than others)

-- The grower did not receive the seed or cuttings needed from the supplier
+- The grower did not receive the seeds or cuttings needed from their supplier (their supplier had a crop failure)

 - The plants were not large enough to sell at our very early sale

-- For shrubs and some perennials, they may be overwintered outdoors and may not have survived the winter
+- Some shrubs and perennials, which often are over-wintered outdoors, may not have survived the winter

 Why don’t you know about the crop failures earlier so you can warn us?

 Some growers let us know ahead of time, while others are not able to do that, or only for some of their plants.
-We do begin posting lists of crop failures on the website on Monday morning before the sale, adding as many as we can up until Thursday.
-For the most up-to-date information on crop failures later in the sale Tuesday through Thursday, you might want to follow us on Twitter.
+We do begin updating the website for crop failures on Monday morning before the sale, adding as many as we can until the sale opens on Friday.
+For the most up-to-date information on crop failures the week before the sale, you might want to follow us on Twitter.

 The crop failure rate has never been higher than 10% of the plant varieties we advertise in the catalog.
-In 2010, the rate was under 5%, although we know it seems higher when the plant you wanted isn’t available.
+Since 2014, the rate has been under 5%, although we know it seems higher when the plant you wanted isn’t available.
+We feel the same way when it's a plant we wanted to buy.

 How do you decide which plants to sell?